process-engine/consumer_api_meta/samples/02_external_process_engine/README.md

 ## Setup

 You must run the following commands in the server and client applications:
-- `npm install`
+- `npm install` or
+- `npm install --no-package-lock` if you do not want npm to create a lockfile
 - `npm run build`

-Also make sure that the connection settings to your postgres instance are accurate and that the database exists!

-You can find the postgres config file at the following location in the server application:
-`config/demo/data_sources/postgres.json`.

-Note:
-The datatables required by the ProcessEngine will be created automatically at startup.
+The sample uses SQLite as its datastorage.
+The database file will be placed directly into the sample folder and bears the name `processengine.sqlite`.

+There is no need to configure anything.

 ## Executing the sample